AMENDED AND RESTATED BYLAWS

 Regular meetings of the Board shall be held a minimum of four (4) times per calendar year.

 Special meetings of the Board may be called by any two Directors or by the President or by the Board Chair.
-Special Meetings shall be restricted solely to the topics for which the meeting is called.
+Special Meetings shall be restricted solely to the topics for which the meeting is called, as stated in the notice.

 A quorum for any meeting shall consist of a majority of Directors elected and seated as of that meeting.

-Except as otherwise provided in these Bylaws or in the Articles of Incorporation of this corporation, or by law, no business shall be considered by the Board at any meeting at which a quorum, as defined in this Section 12, is not present, and the only motion which the Chair shall entertain at such meeting is a motion to adjourn.
-However, a majority of the Directors present at such meeting may adjourn from time to time until the time fixed for the next regular meeting of the Board.
+Except as otherwise provided in these Bylaws or in the Articles of Incorporation of this corporation, or by law, no business shall be considered by the Board at any meeting at which a quorum, as defined in this Section 3.10, is not present, and the only motion which the Chair shall entertain at such meeting is a motion to adjourn from time to time, which may be approved by a majority of the Directors remaining present at such meeting.

 Meetings shall be governed by the current edition of Robert’s Rules of Order Newly Revised (RONR), as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with these Bylaws, with the Articles of Incorporation of this corporation, or with provisions of law.

-Each Director shall hold office for a two-year term and until his or her successor is elected and qualified or until his or her earlier death, resignation, or removal.
+Each Director shall hold office for a two-year term and until their successor is elected and qualified or until their earlier death, resignation, or removal.
 To ensure continuity, members of the Board will hold staggered terms of office, with the minimum number of Directors needed to constitute a majority of the Board standing for election in every even-numbered year and the remaining Directors standing for election in every odd-numbered year.

 (a) Frequency and Timing.
-Board elections, in accordance with Section 16 above shall be held annually, normally in June.
+Board elections in accordance with Section 3.14 shall be held annually, normally in June.
 Timing of the election may be set by the Board to coincide with other activities of the corporation.

 (b) Eligibility.
-To be nominated for and serve on the Board of Directors, a person must be a member of the Corporation or an employee, designee or representative of a member of the Corporation.
-No person may be nominated if their election could result in a violation of Article 3, Section 1.
+To be nominated for and serve on the Board, a person must qualify according to the eligibility criteria for Directors in Section 3.1.
+No person may be nominated if their election could result in a violation of Section 3.1.
+The corporation shall publish the Board meeting attendance record of Directors annually at the start of each general Board election.

 (c) Reasonable Nomination and Election Procedures.
 This corporation shall make available to members reasonable nomination and election procedures with respect to the election of Directors by voting members.
 Such procedures shall be reasonable given the nature, size and operations of the corporation, and shall include a reasonable means of nominating persons for election as Directors; a reasonable opportunity for a nominee to communicate to the members the nominee’s qualifications and the reasons for the nominee’s candidacy; a reasonable opportunity for all nominees to solicit votes; and a reasonable opportunity for all voting members to choose among the nominees.